Creamy White Chicken Chili

 This Creamy White Chicken Chili is comfort in a bowl.
 Loaded with chicken, beans, and corn, and a subtle heat from the jalapenos, this chili is sure to warm you right up.
 Finished with cream cheese to give it a smooth creamy taste, you’ll want to tuck into a bowl of this chili all year long.

-This white chicken chili is exactly what comfort food should be.
-It’s hearty, easy to make, and oh so delicious!
-It can be served as is or with toppings like avocado slices, jalapeƱo slices, tortilla strips, lime wedges, sour cream… the list is endless!
+- It can be served as is or with toppings like avocado slices, jalapeño slices, tortilla strips, lime wedges, sour cream… the list is endless!

-Key Ingredient Notes
+Ingredient Notes

-Corn – I use canned corn in this recipe since I typically make it in the fall and winter when corn is out of season.
+- I use canned corn in this recipe since I typically make it in the fall and winter when corn is out of season.
 But you could absolutely use fresh or frozen corn instead.
 Fire-roasted corn would also be great!

-Cream Cheese – Cream cheese is what gives this chili its creamy goodness.
+- Cream cheese is what gives this chili its creamy goodness.
 It provides a nice tang and smoothness that really takes the whole dish over the top.

 Step 1: